halfak/engineering-task-sp2019/README.md

 # Engineering task

-Notice: Do not fork this repo.
-Forks are visible to all readers and thus it encourages others to look at your solution.
-Either create a clean copy or submit your solution via email.
+**Notice: Do not fork this repo.**  Forks are visible to all readers and thus it encourages others to look at your solution.
+Follow the instructions below to submit your solution.
 <hr>

-This project contains code and instructions for completing the Wikimedia Foundation's task for the Software Engineer position (see [the job description](https://boards.greenhouse.io/wikimedia/jobs/2117176)).
+This project contains code and instructions for completing the Wikimedia Foundation's task for the *Software Engineer, Machine Learning* position (see [the job description](https://boards.greenhouse.io/wikimedia/jobs/2117176)).

 To complete the task, read the following problem description and implement a